What is bone?

 you see your bones?
 No, but we can feel some of them underneath our skin.
 Bones

 are living tissue.

 have hard outer layer called cortical (compact) bone, which is

 strong, dense and tough and spongy inner layer called trabecular

 (cancellous) bone, which is lighter compared to compact bone.
 They

 repair themselves.
-That is how they grow as we get
+That is how they grow as we get older.

-Bones are composed of calcium, phosphorus, and a fibrous substance known as collagen.
+are composed of calcium, phosphorus, and a fibrous substance known as collagen.

 Bones are strong but light in weight as they are hollow from inside.
 The long

 bones of the arms and legs, such as the femur (thigh bone), have a central

 cavity containing bone marrow.
 Bone marrow is the flexible tissue in the

 interior of bones.
 In humans, red blood cells are produced by bone marrow.

-Usually child is born with 300 soft bones.
+child is born with 300 soft bones.
 With the growth of child, these bones fuse

 together and an adult person has 206 bones.
 The smallest bone is stapes which

 is present inside our ear.